 This course provides an overview of Spleen physiology, pathology, and the importance of the Earth Element to the Chinese herbal medical practice, as well as an overview of the top 30 individual Chinese herbals and formulas.
 Topics include the TCVM approach to gastrointestinal diseases including stomatitis, gingivitis, gastric ulcer, inflammatory bowel disease, anorexia, vomiting, diarrhea, abdominal pain and colic, constipation and impaction, and obesity.
 Tongue and pulse demos with diagnosis instruction in dogs and horses are included as well.
-(Prerequisite or co-requisite: MTM4720)
+(Prerequisite or co-requisite: MTM4720 and MTM4710 (MIV4001 can replace MTM4710))